WICG/scheduling-apis/README.md

 ## API Shape

-### API Option 1: run-loop is built into the browser
+### API Option A: run-loop is built into the browser
 The run-loop could be built into the browser and integrated closely with the browser’s event-loop.
 This would automatically move #4 into the browser and #3 becomes the platform exposed API.
 The API sketch follows.

 #### Semantic priority for queue